GitMazzone/db-term-project/README.md

 * Query 8: List well-known entities and compare their total impressions to average of all entities

+* Query 9: List well-known entities and their market caps and compare their average impressions to the average impressions of all entities

 ## Contribution Guidelines
 **PLEASE FOLLOW CAREFULLY**:
  * Clone repo with: `git clone https://github.com/GitMazzone/db-term-project.git`